Corni33/CarND_P3_BehaviorCloning/README.md

 ## Preprocessing

+The images from the left and right camera show the road as if the car were to be shifted a bit to either side of the road.
+The steering angle corresponding to these images therefore gets adjusted by adding a constant offset to the actual recorded steering angle (model.py lines 21 and 25).

 As can bee seen in the example images above there is lots of "unnecessary" data (e.g. hills next to the road) that tells us nothing about the course of the road.
-All images therefore get cropped vertically to only contain interesting features:
+All images therefore get cropped vertically to only contain interesting features (model.py lines 21):
 ![alt text][images_cropped]

+An easy way to double the amount of data available is simply mirroring the images and switching the sign of their corresponding steering angle (model.py lines 21):
 ![alt text][images_mirrored]

-normailzation
-cut out
-mirror
-left right steering angle adjustment
+The last preprocessing step consists in normalizing the pixel values of each color channel to the interval [-1, 1] (model.py lines 21).

 ## Model Architecture